EXPLAINER-Why do France's regional elections matter? Look ahead | Politics

 - France

-The southern region encompassing Marseille and the French Riviera, with above average immigration and unemployment, has long given the far-right some of its best scores.
-This time, polls show Le Pen's ticket, headed by a former conservative minister, Thierry Mariani, could win the region that is home to Marseille, France's second city, and tourist hotspots.
+1) PROVENCE-ALPES-COTE D'AZUR: The southern region encompassing Marseille and the French Riviera, with above average immigration and unemployment, has long given the far-right some of its best scores.

-Macron's LaRem is too weak to win on its own as is the main conservative opposition party, Les Republicains (LR).
-Even if all anti-Le Pen groups united, they may still struggle to beat Le Pen, one poll showed.
-Most recent poll for second round (Ifop, June 10-14):
+Polls before the vote showed Le Pen's ticket, headed by a former conservative minister, Thierry Mariani, could win the region that is home to Marseille, France's second city, and the Riviera.
+Mariani's advantage over his Les Republicains rival on Sunday was narrower than anticipated.
+The leader of the Green party ticket said he would not withdraw from the race, a move which would favour the far-right if maintained.

 2) HAUTS-DE-FRANCE: The northern region around Calais, once home to France's coal-mining industry, pits the incumbent and frontrunner to become the conservative's candidate in the presidential election, Xavier Bertrand, against Le Pen's party spokesman and Macron's justice minister.

 A win for Bertrand would bolster his chances of becoming LR's presidential candidate.
 Macron aides see the one-time health minister as a rival who would erode the president's centre-right voting base.
-If Bertrand is forced into an alliance with LaRem in the second round to defeat the far-right, it would risk undermining his pitch as Macron's opponent-in-chief in 2022.
+The margin of Bertrand's projected lead in the first round means he does not need to strike an alliance with LaRem in the second round to defeat the far-right, something that would have undermined his pitch as Macron's opponent-in-chief in 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)